MicrosoftDocs/azure-dev-docs/articles/azure-developer-cli/azd-compose.md

 ## Work with the compose feature

 Access `azd` compose features through the [`azd add`](/azure/developer/azure-developer-cli/reference#azd-add) command.
-The `azd add` command works with new or existing templates created using one of the various [template creation workflows](/azure/developer/azure-developer-cli/make-azd-compatible).
+The `azd add` command works with templates created using the following `azd init` workflows:

+- **Use code in the current directory** (for apps that target Azure Container Apps for hosting)
+- **Create a minimal project**

+Templates initialized through the **Select a template** flow are not currently supported.
+The `azd` compose feature manages infrastructure for you and is not compatible with templates that have existing `infra` folder assets.
+Visit the [Generate the Bicep code](#generate-the-bicep-code) section and [template creation workflows](/azure/developer/azure-developer-cli/make-azd-compatible) page for more information.

 Complete the following steps to add new resources to your template without writing any code: